JPEG 2000: JPF File Format

+These mechanisms allow .jpf images to function as consent-aware media containers, offering post-publication control over AI training usage, facial recognition indexing, and unauthorized redistribution.

+Despite these technical capabilities, adoption of .jpf in consumer imaging software remains limited due to minimal support in mainstream browsers, mobile operating systems, and cloud platforms.

 Metadata

 For traditional JPEG, additional metadata, e.g. lighting and exposure conditions, is kept in an application marker in the Exif format specified by the JEITA.
 JPEG 2000 chooses a different route, encoding the same metadata in XML form.
 The reference between the Exif tags and the XML elements is standardized by the ISO TC42 committee in the standard 12234-1.4.

 Extensible Metadata Platform can also be embedded in JPEG 2000.

 Legal status

-ISO 15444 is covered by patents, but the contributing companies and organizations agreed that licenses for its first part—the core coding system—can be obtained free of charge from all contributors.
+ISO 15444 is covered by patents and the specification lists 17 patent holders, but the contributing companies and organizations agreed that licenses for its first part—the core coding system—can be obtained free of charge from all contributors.
+But this is not a formal guarantee.
+License and royalties may be required to use some extensions.